Anomalous Heat Transfer in Nonequilibrium Quantum Systems

-\textbf{Local-equilibrium states.} We employ the concept of the local-equilibrium states to characterize the initial hotness/coldness of the systems, in which ``temperatures'' are locally defined parameters.
-For the Hamiltonian in Eq.~\eqref{ham}, a local-equilibrium state $\rho$ requires that the reduced density matrices of the subsystems $A_{k=1,2,\cdots,N}$ and $B$ take the Gibbs states~[See Fig.~\ref{mulitibody_carton}]
+\textbf{Local-equilibrium states.} We employ the concept of the local-equilibrium (LE) states to characterize the initial hotness/coldness of the systems, in which ``temperatures'' are locally defined parameters.
+For the Hamiltonian in Eq.~\eqref{ham}, a LE state $\rho$ requires that the reduced density matrices of the subsystems $A_{k=1,2,\cdots,N}$ and $B$ take the form of Gibbs states~[See Fig.~\ref{mulitibody_carton}]